cbdso/aws-serverless-security-workshop/docs/00-initial-setup/README.md

 https://rs86gmk5bf.execute-api.us-west-2.amazonaws.com/dev/
 ```

-Alternatively, you can go to the [CloudFormation Console](https://console.aws.amazon.com/cloudformation/home), find the `USERNAME-CustomizeUnicorns` stack and look in the **Output** tab
+Alternatively, you can go to the [CloudFormation Console](https://console.aws.amazon.com/cloudformation/home), find the `<your USERNAME>-CustomizeUnicorns` stack that belongs to you, and look in the **Output** tab

 1. You can test in your browser (or `curl`) for the following APIs.
 Remember to append the API path (e.g. `/socks`) to the endpoint